 I haven’t sealed them yet, but a spray of varnish would probably be a good idea!
 I’ve made 25 dice for £8.35 (plus the cost of labels and printing).
 That’s a whole lot more cost effective than £12 for a set of eight dice!

-As an alternative there is an site called www.thegamecrafter.com that allows you to make your own board game pieces, including dice.
+As an alternative there is an site called www.thegamecrafter.com that allows you to make your own board game pieces, including dice, and you can design your own label too.
 The sell blank sided dice and sticker sheets, with a template where you can add your own image.
 I haven’t tried them out, but they look like a good option.

 Until next time,